Anne Catherine Emmerich: Religious life

-Stigmata
+Imposition of the Stigmata

 In early 1813, marks of the stigmata were reported on Emmerich's body.
 The parish priest called in two doctors to examine her.
 When word of the phenomenon spread three months later, he notified the vicar general.
 With the news causing considerable talk in the town, the ecclesiastical authorities conducted a lengthy investigation.
-Many doctors wished to examine the case, and although efforts were made to discourage the curious, there were visitors whose rank or status gained them entry.
-During this time, the poet and romanticist Clemens Brentano first visited.
+Many doctors wished to examine the case, and although efforts were made to discourage the curious, there were also visitors whose rank or status gained them entry.
+During this time, the poet and romanticist Clemens Brentano first visited Emmerich.

-At the end of 1818, the periodic bleeding of Emmerich's hands and feet had stopped and the wounds had closed.
-While many in the community viewed the stigmata as real, others considered Emmerich an impostor conspiring with her associates to perpetrate a fraud.
+At the end of 1818, the periodic bleeding of Emmerich's hands and feet had stopped, and the wounds had closed.
+While many in the community viewed the stigmata as real, others claimed that Emmerich was an impostor and that she conspired with others to perpetrate her fraud.
 In August 1819, the civil authorities intervened and moved Emmerich to a different house, where she was kept under observation for three weeks.
-The members of the commission could find no evidence of fraud and were divided in their opinions.
+The members of the commission could find no evidence of fraud, yet her stigmata continued.
+The commission members thus became divided in their opinions.

-As the cross on her breastbone had the unusual shape of a "Y", similar to a cross in the local church of Coesfeld, English priest Herbert Thurston surmised that "the subjective impressions of the stigmatic exercise a preponderating influence upon the manifestations which appear exteriorly," the same pathway to stigmata described in the works of the Augustinian Catholic priest, John of Ruusbroec.
+The cross on her breastbone had the unusual shape of a "Y", similar to a cross in the local church of Coesfeld.
+The English priest Herbert Thurston surmised that "the subjective impressions of the stigmatic exercise a preponderating influence upon the manifestations which appear exteriorly" and suggested that this phenomena is described in the works of the Augustinian Catholic priest, John of Ruusbroec.
+However, this supposition is purely conjectural.

 Purported apparitions

 A nuclear image of the Blessed Trinity following the descriptions of Emmerich.
 The lines define different spectrums of light, unknown to color.

-As a young child, Emmerich claimed she had visions in which she talked with Jesus and saw the Souls in Purgatory.
-She further described the core of the Holy Trinity in the form of three concentric, interpenetrating full spheres.
+As a young child, Emmerich claimed to have visions in which she talked with Jesus and saw the Souls in Purgatory.

+She further described the essence of the Holy Trinity in the form of three concentric, interpenetrating full spheres.
 The largest but dimmest of the spheres represented the Father core, the medium sphere the Son core, and the smallest and brightest sphere the Holy Spirit core.
 Each sphere of omnipresent God is extended toward infinity beyond God's core placed in heaven.

-The Brentano compilation tells that during an illness in Emmerich's childhood, she was visited by the Child Jesus who told her of plants she should ingest in order to heal, including Morning Glory flower juice, known to contain ergine.
+Brentano's writings also suggest that during an illness in Emmerich's childhood, she was visited by the Child Jesus, who told her of plants she should ingest in order to heal, including Morning Glory flower juice, which is known to contain ergine.

-Based on Emmerich's growing reputation, a number of figures who were influential in the renewal movement of the Church early in the 19th century came to visit her, among them Clemens August von Droste zu Vischering, the future Archbishop of Cologne; Johann Michael Sailer, the Bishop of Ratisbon, since 1803 the sole surviving Elector Spiritual of the Holy Roman Empire; Bernhard Overberg and authors Luise Hensel and Friedrich Stolberg.
-Clemens von Droste, at the time still vicar‑general of the Archdiocese, called Emmerich "a special friend of God" in a letter he wrote to Stolberg.
+A number of figures who were influential in the renewal movement of the Church early in the 19th century came to visit Emmerich, among them Clemens August von Droste zu Vischering, the future Archbishop of Cologne; Johann Michael Sailer, the Bishop of Ratisbon, since 1803 the sole surviving Elector Spiritual of the Holy Roman Empire; Bernhard Overberg and authors Luise Hensel and Friedrich Stolberg.
+The former vicar—general of the Archdiocese, Clemens von Droste stated that Emmerich "a special friend of God" in a letter he wrote to Stolberg.